Gridless Multisnapshot Variational Line Spectral Estimation from Coarsely Quantized Samples: MVALSE-EP Algorithm

-According to (\ref{extA}), ${m}_{\delta\rightarrow {\mathbf z}_l}^{t+1}({\mathbf z}_l)$ is calculated to be
+According to (\ref{extA}), ${m}_{\delta\rightarrow {\mathbf z}(t)}({\mathbf z}(t))$ is calculated to be

-where the extrinsic ${\mathbf z}_{{\rm A},l}^{\rm ext}(t+1)$ and variance ${\mathbf v}_{{\rm A},l}^{\rm ext}(t+1)$ are given by \cite{meng1}
+where the extrinsic ${\mathbf z}_{{\rm A}}^{\rm ext}(t)$ and variance ${\mathbf v}_{{\rm A}}^{\rm ext}(t)$ are given by \cite{UnifiedSPL}

-and we input them to module B. The algorithm iterates until convergence or the maximum number of iterations is reached.
-It is worth noting that for unquantized system, MVALSE-EP is reduced to the MVALSE algorithm.
-The MVALSE-EP algorithm is summarized as Algorithm \ref{VALSE_ep}.
+and we input them to module B. The algorithm is closed and the algorithm iterates until convergence or the maximum number of iterations is reached.
+The MVALSE-EP algorithm is summarized as Algorithm \ref{MVALSE-EP}.
+For further details, please refer to \cite{VALSEEP}.